Priyanka set to shift to Lucknow, Sheila Kaul's home renovated for her: UP Cong leaders

 Last year, during her Lucknow visit on October 2 to participate in the Gandhi Jayanti march, Priyanka Gandhi visited the house and spent some time there.
 The house is lying vacant at present with no one from the Kaul family using it.

 Sheila Kaul, who died in 2015, was the sister-in-law of India’s first prime minister Jawaharlal Nehru.
-She had been a Union minister and a governor.
+She had been a Union Minister and Delhi’s chief minister.
 Her house is located on Gokhle Marg in Lucknow, about three kilometres from the Uttar Pradesh Congress Committee headquarters.

 When Priyanka Gandhi was appointed Congress general secretary in charge of eastern Uttar Pradesh ahead of the 2019 Lok Sabha elections, the then party president Rahul Gandhi had said his sister has been given the responsibility as part of a long-term plan.
 "She hasn't been sent there for four months, she has been sent there with a larger plan.
 We will not only defeat the BJP in 2019 but also win the 2022 elections," he said, referring to the next assembly elections.